Sechele I: Early life

 Sechele was born in 1812, the son of the chief of the Kwêna tribe of Tswana people of what is modern-day Botswana.
 When Sechele was ten years old, his father was killed and the leadership of the tribe was divided between his two uncles.
 Sechele and some of his supporters fled into the desert.
 He spent some years among the Ngwato people and married Mokgokong, a daughter of Chief Kgari.
 In about 1831 he succeeded in replacing one of his uncles as ruler of half the baKwêna.

 Conversion to Christianity

 In 1847 Sechele met David Livingstone at Tshwane.
 He and his people accompanied the missionary to the Kolobeng River where Livingstone set up the Kolobeng Mission.
 The establishment of missions was sometimes encouraged by local rulers because the missionaries gave them access to guns and gunpowder, which gave them an advantage over neighbouring tribes lacking such technology.

 Sechele was eager to learn to read and write and was an adept student, learning the letters of the alphabet in two days.
 He became so keen on learning that he rose early and breakfasted before dawn.
 Once he had mastered reading, he taught his wives to read.
 The only book available in the language of the Tswana was the Bible.
-He later sent five of his children to be educated by another missionary, Robert Moffat, at Kuruman.
+He later sent five of his children to be educated by another missionary, Robert Moffat (Livingstone's father-in-law), at Kuruman.